MileHacker Logo

 • Food: Eat street food and at Comedores for affordable, authentic meals.

-• Transport: Use Transmetro or Camionetas for local travel.
+• Transport: Use Transmetro or Camionetas for short-distance travel.

 • Activities: Focus on free attractions (plazas, walking tours) and shared tourist shuttles.

-This approach prioritizes exploration if you're on a budget, focusing on cultural immersion.
+This approach prioritizes exploration on a tight budget, focusing on cultural immersion.

 Mid-Range Traveler's Itinerary